TOFINO BIRD WATCHING TOURS

 British Columbia is a vast and diverse natural region located on the Pacific Flyway that hosts many world-renowned birding locations.
 Tofino's has birding for the novice to the big year birder.
 We offer tours up the inlets to Cleland Island Bird Santuary and out to the where the Continental Shelf meets the Pacific Ocean.

 Our birding tours are designed to satisfy the needs of all bird watchers, from the brand new to the seasoned veteran.
-Our regular 2 ½ to 3 hour tour to Cleland Island ecological reserve explores the world of birds on the west coast of Vancouver Island and its natural history.
-View puffins, oystercatchers, whimbrels, cormorants, and more with our skippers who are experienced in bird watching.
+Our regular 2 ½ to 3 hour tour to Cleland Island Ecological Reserve explores the world of birds on the west coast of Vancouver Island and the local natural history.
+In 1971 Cleland Island became the first ecological reserve in British Columbia.
+The island serves as a rookery for a number of seabirds including the Rhinoceros Auklet, Pigeon Guillemont, Black Oyster Catcher, Marbled Murrelets, and Cassin's Auklet.
+On this Bird Watching Tour you can also view Tufted Puffins, Bald Eagles, Whimbrels, Cormorants, and more.
+This tour will be lead by an experienced guide who can help with spotting and identification.

 The pelagic tour is a six hour trip designed for the more advanced birder.
-This tour departs early in the morning on a calm day to venture up to 40 km offshore to the Clayoquot Canyon to view birds and marine wildlife.
-On our 30 ft Boston Whaler the Goolka we adventure out to to see birds, whales, dolphins and so much more.
-We see albatross, shearwaters, puffins and our feather in our cap bird sighting: the brown booby!
+This tour departs early in the morning on a calm day to venture up to 25 km offshore to the Clayoquot Canyon to view birds and marine wildlife.
+On our 30 ft Boston Whaler the Goolka with Guide John Forde, we adventure out to to view sea birds, whales, dolphins and so much more.
+On previous tours we have seen Short-Tailed Albatross, Northern Fulmar, Sooty Shearwater, Laysan Albatross, Tufted Puffins and our feather in our cap bird sighting: the Brown Booby!
+We just saw Parakeet Auklets on March 29th!
+This tour will be lead by an experienced guide who can help with spotting and identification.

 What You Need To Know: